 The strongest evidence that a sample showing evidence of hybridization did not come from a hybrid swarm is failure of the observed distribution of hybrid indices to reasonably conform to the expected random distribution.
 The most likely reasons for this are that the population has only recently become hybridized or the sample contains individuals from two or more populations with different amounts of admixture.
-At times, the distribution of genotypes at marker loci and the observed distribution of hybrid indices can provide insight into which of these two factors appears mainly responsible for the non-random distribution of genotypes at marker loci and the observed distribution of hybrid indices may provide little or no insight into the cause of the non-random distribution of genotypes at marker loci and the observed distribution of alleles among individuals.
+At times, the distribution of genotypes at marker loci and the observed distribution of hybrid indices can provide insight into which of these two factors appears mainly responsible for the non-random distribution of the alleles from the hybridizing taxa among individuals in the sample.
+At other times, the distribution of genotypes at marker loci and the observed distribution of hybrid indices may provide little or no insight into the cause of the non-random distribution of alleles among individuals.
 The latter situation is expected to be fairly common as the two factors usually responsible for the non-random distribution of alleles are not necessarily mutually exclusive.
 Regardless of the cause, when alleles at the marker loci do not appear to be randomly distributed among individuals in a sample, estimating the amount of admixture has little if any biological meaning and, therefore, is generally not reported.